 You may lose profit – You get to choose the pay rate for your affiliates who sell your product but to get your affiliates excited about promoting it, you’ll need to offer a payout rate that is worthwhile.
-If you offer a high commission rate like 40%, and your affiliates don’t make a majority of your sales, their commissions could eat into your overall profit.
+Let’s say you offer a high commission rate like 40%, and your affiliates don’t make a majority of your sales.
+Their commissions could eat into your overall profit.

 If you’re already doing a good job selling your own products, you may not need an affiliate program since you can just keep 100% of the profit instead of paying out a portion of it out to affiliate for just a few extra sales.

 You can’t control how other people promote your product – Another drawback of having an affiliate program lies in the fact that you can’t really control how people promote your products.

 While you can offer suggestions, if someone decides to write a really bad review, use sleazy marketing tactics to draw in sales, or falsify their experience using your product or any of the features it has, you can’t really do anything other than reach out to them and request they fix the issue.

 If you want to have full control how your product is promoted and marketed to avoid any issues with future buyers, you may want to be cautious when considering an affiliate program since you’ll have to give up some of that control.

 Summary: Decide If An Affiliate Program is Right For Your Business